Brain Abscess in Children

 Which children are at risk for a brain abscess?

-A child is more at risk for a brain abscess if he or she has any of the below:
+A child is more at risk for a brain abscess if they have any of these:

 - Heart disease that is present from birth (congenital)